The Doctor's Companions

 (Jacqueline Rayner)

 History: Evelyn started off her time in the TARDIS in a rather unique way.
-A history lecturer from 2000, she met The Doctor when he was tracking a temporal anomaly that was traceable to her, and was caused by an ancestor of hers - according to the TARDIS databanks, her ancestor John Whiteside-Smith had never actually existed.
-Despite believing The Doctor was someone hired by the faculty to make her believe she was crazy and retire, she went along with him to the TARDIS (Dispelling those beliefs, naturally) and went back to the era of Queen Mary of England, where The Doctor ended up in the Queen's room trying to help her through her phantom pregnancy while dealing with her lovesick lady-in-waiting Sarah Whiteside, and Evelyn was picked up by a few people who believed that Elizabeth should be on the throne.
-Briefly, there was one moment where Mary engaged The Doctor to Sarah as thanks for helping her, leading to it apparently seeming that he was the father of John Whiteside-Smith, who was beheaded, but the father was really the Reverend Thomas Smith, who was killed after his attempt to kill the Queen (What altered history in the first place) was foiled.
-Evelyn thus joined The Doctor as his new companion, unable to turn down the chance to really see history.
+A history lecturer from 2000 whose focus on her research into the Tudor period had resulted in her marriage breaking down when she attended a conference on the date of her wedding anniversary, Evelyn met The Doctor when he was tracking a temporal anomaly that was traceable to her, and was caused by an ancestor of hers - according to the TARDIS databanks, her ancestor John Whiteside-Smith had never actually existed.
+Despite believing The Doctor was someone hired by the faculty to make her believe she was crazy and retire, she went along with him to the TARDIS (Dispelling those beliefs, naturally) and went back to the era of Queen Mary of England, where The Doctor ended up in the Queen's room trying to help her through her phantom pregnancy while dealing with her lovesick lady-in-waiting Sarah Whiteside while Evelyn’s mistake about the date - toasting Elizabeth while Mary was still Queen - resulted in her being forcibly recruited by a secret conspiracy trying to depose Mary.
+Although evidence briefly suggested that The Doctor would be John Whiteside -Smith’s father with Sarah as the mother - and thus making The Doctor Evelyn’s ancestor -, the father was later confirmed to be Reverend Thomas Smith, who was killed after his attempt to kill the Queen (Ironically aided by Evelyn’s own actions in the past) was foiled.
+With the situation resolved, Evelyn thus joined The Doctor as his new companion, unable to turn down the chance to really see history.

 Doctor Who and the Pirates Cast